Pseudoblepharisma: Endosymbionts

 Inferred physiology and energy metabolism of the purple endosymbiont "Ca. Thiodictyon intracellulare" of Pseudoblepharisma tenue.
 Protein complexes are colored based on one of three processes: photosynthesis in purple, microaerobic respiration in orange, and fermentation in blue.
 Metabolite transporters are shown in green.
 Sources of nitrogen, carbon and electrons, and potential photosynthate, are boxed in rounded rectangles.

-In 2021, both symbionts were confirmed to be photosynthetic: a Chlorella species K10 (green algae), discovered earlier as a symbiont of Hydra viridissima; and a candidate Thiodictyon species "Ca. Thiodictyon intracellulare" (Chromatiaceae), a purple sulfur bacterium with a genome just half the size of their closest known relatives, and has lost genes essential for nitrogen and sulfur metabolism, and the ability to use hydrogen sulfide as an electron donor for photosynthesis.
+In 2021, both symbionts were confirmed to be photosynthetic: Chlorella sp.
+K10 (green algae), discovered earlier as a symbiont of Hydra viridissima; and "Ca. Thiodictyon intracellulare" (Chromatiaceae), a purple sulfur bacterium.
 The complexity of such a tripartite symbiosis is novel to science.

+The purple bacterium is the first-discovered photosynthetic endosymbiote not derived from cyanobacteria.
+It has a genome just half the size of their closest known relatives, and has lost genes essential for nitrogen and sulfur metabolism as well as the ability to use hydrogen sulfide as an electron donor for photosynthesis.